-Appium Studio Mobile Automation Testing Tool Tutorial:
+Appium Studio Mobile Test Automation Tool Hands-on Tutorial:

 Appium Studio is a plug-and-play version of Appium testing which is scalable to any size per your needs.
 The Community Edition of Appium is absolutely free.